JLSteenwyk/ClipKIT/docs/advanced/index.rst

 Positions with gappyness greater than threshold will be trimmed.
 Must be between 0 and 1.
 (Default: 0.9).
 This argument is ignored when using the kpi and kpic modes of trimming as well as an iteration of trimming that uses smart-gap.
+In entropy mode, this value is treated as a normalized Shannon entropy threshold (default: 0.8).

 To specify a gaps threshold, use the -g/\\-\\-gaps argument.